 The school has a zero-tolerance approach to bullying.
-We will actively investigate all allegations and, if there is cause, work with both the bully and the victim to improve their social skills.
-The school's Anti-Bullying and Child Protection Policies are available on the school website.
+Staff will actively investigate all allegations and, if there is cause, work with both the bully and the victim, taking appropriate actions according to the school's Anti-Bullying and Child Protection Policies are available on the school website.